 Have you been curious about mindfulness, in relation to your work and life as educator or parent?

-During this weekend retreat you will have the opportunity to practice and learn the fundamental skills of mindfulness practice.
+During this retreat you will have the opportunity to learn the fundamental skills of mindfulness practice.
 Periods of silent practice will be integrated into teaching modules designed to address common challenges and misconceptions that arise for people new to practice.

 This retreat experience is designed for those who are new to practice and have an interest in the growing field of mindfulness and education.

-- Develop a concrete framework for mindfulness practice and theory.
+Develop a concrete framework for mindfulness practice and theory

-- Understand and develop core social emotional learning (SEL) skills.
+Understand and develop core social emotional learning (SEL) skills

-- Learn practices for empathy and compassion.
+Learn practices for empathy and compassion

-June 27: Check-in 3pm-5pm
+June 27: Check-in 3pm-5pm | Dinner and evening practice

-- June 28: Silent practice
+June 28: Guided, silent practice

-- June 29: Break silence, relational mindfulness practice
+June 29: Break silence | Relational mindfulness practice and interactive workshops

-This retreat costs $875.
-Fees are all-inclusive of retreat programming, and room and board.
+Retreat Fees and Registration This retreat costs $875.
+Fees are all-inclusive of retreat programming, and room and board at the Big Bear Retreat Center.
+Accommodations at the retreat center are double occupancy.
 Fees do not include the cost of travel, which should be purchased separately.

 Dave Smith began practicing mindfulness in 1994 and is now our Head of Practice at Mindful Schools and an internationally recognized mindfulness teacher and published author on Ethical Mindfulness.
 Over the last decade he has brought mindfulness-based interventions into jails, prisons, youth detention centers and substance abuse treatment facilities.
 He has developed programs and trainings for mental health agencies, private high schools and non-profit organizations.
 Dave speaks nationally at behavioral health conferences as an advocate for the implementation of Mindfulness and Emotional Intelligence skills into fields the of mental health, substance abuse, and education.